openfl/www.openfl.org/learn/index.md

 _Welcome!_ [OpenFL](/) is a library for creative expression on the web, desktop, and mobile.
 Developers gain access to a [tons of features](/learn/features) with OpenFL, including 2D and 3D graphics rendering, audio playback, network loading, file system access, user input (mouse, touch, keyboard, and gamepads), asset management, and [a whole lot more…](/learn/features)

-Because OpenFL is cross-platform, you can cross-compile to native C++, JS and WebGL, or runtimes like HashLink and Adobe AIR — all using one seamless toolset.
+Because OpenFL is cross-platform, you can cross-compile your projects to native C++ on mobile and desktop, JS and WebGL on the web, or even app runtimes like [HashLink](https://hashlink.haxe.org/), [Electron](https://www.electronjs.org/), and [Adobe AIR](https://airsdk.dev/) — all using one seamless toolset.
 Publish to a variety of app stores, or simply tell your users launch their favorite web browser.
 With OpenFL, your project can run on pretty much any modern device.

 ## Download